 - Sample Technology Statements of Work (SOWs) from GSA

-- Sample Statement of Objectives—Website CMS migration, development and support (MS Word, 53 KB, 14 pages, November 2012)—GSA
+- Sample Statement of Objectives—Website CMS migration, development and support (Word document, 53 KB, 14 pages, November 2012)—GSA

 Once they’re on board, make sure the contractors are in the loop on all the prep work you’ve done up to this point.